ori-sky/polar-space/designs/ships.md

 Weapons usually have internal power supplies or ammo reserves.
 If they didn't they would quickly overload a ship's power reactor.
 Some utilities have been manufactured that allow pilots to route excess ship capacitor power into the weapons array, however.
 ### Heat Dissipation
-Their power may be endless, but most Primary Weapons (some Secondary, and some Utilities
+Their power may be endless, but most Primary Weapons (some Secondary, and some Utilities) generate large amounts of heat if used for long periods of time.
+This is drawn away by a *heat pump* which channels the heat away from the weapons array.
+It can only draw away a certain

 ## Ship Power Systems
 *SCF* Ship power systems are split into two components, the *Central Reactor Core* (Reactor) and a *Rapid Discharge/Recharge Capacitor Bank* (RD/R Capacitor).